svissers/datacleaner/README.md

 leave the commandline with \q

+to execute a bunch of queries from a file, e.g. when initializing the db, enter the command
+> psql -U pdb -d pdb -f init.sql -h localhost

 to enter the commandline interface as the user, enter the command
 > psql -U pdb -h localhost
 ### Venv

 initialize a venv with